blowb/blowb-doc/install-internet-service-docker/piwik.rst

    docker run -d --restart always --name piwik --dns $HOST_ADDR \
     --volumes-from piwik-data blowb/piwik

-The Dockerfile from which the image was generated is `available
+The Dockerfile from which the image was generated is `available <https://hub.docker.com/r/blowb/piwik/~/dockerfile/>`_.
-<https://registry.hub.docker.com/u/blowb/piwik/dockerfile/>`_.
-For the first time the container starts will download and
-decompress the Piwik installation to ``/var/www/piwik``.
+For the first time the container starts will download and decompress Piwik to ``/var/www/piwik``.

 Configure Nginx
 ---------------

-Now run the following command to set up Nginx, after replacing ``piwik.example.com`` with your Piwik domain:
+Now run the following command to set up Nginx, after replacing ``piwik.example.com`` with the domain of the Piwik
+instance:
 ::

    echo --volumes-from piwik-data >> ~/util/nginx-volumes.txt